 10. Baseball in April and Other Stories by Gary Soto

 Gary Soto uses experiences from his own life as a Mexican American growing up in California as the inspiration for 11 stellar short stories, each describing small moments that showcase bigger themes.
 Crooked teeth, girls with ponytails, embarrassing relatives, and karate class all are wonderful fabric for Soto to weave the beautiful tapestry that is young Gary’s world.

 11. The Secret Garden by Frances Hodgson Burnett

 Fifth graders will enjoy Frances Hodgson Burnett’s classic children’s novel The Secret Garden.
 Mary Lennox is a spoiled orphan sent to live with her uncle at his mansion full of secrets.
-Generations young and old love this book that showcases the true meaning of the word family.
+Generations young and old love this book, which showcases the true meaning of the word family.

 12. Bridge to Terabithia by Katherine Paterson

-This is a classic book for fifth grade.
-Jess meets the smart and talented Leslie after she beats him in a race at school.
+Looking for more classic fifth grade books for students to read?
+In this story, Jess meets the smart and talented Leslie after she beats him in a race at school.
 Leslie transforms his world, teaching him how to have courage in the face of adversity.
 They create a kingdom for themselves called Terabithia, an imaginary refuge where their adventures take place.
 In the end, Jess has to overcome heartbreaking tragedy in order to stay strong.

 13. The City of Ember by Jeanne DuPrau